 11. Lightweight Summer Sweatshirts

-Not technically a T-shirt, but a worthy contender.
+Not technically a mens t-shirt, but a worthy contender.
 These sweatshirts feel like tees but look a little more put-together.
 They’re ideal for slightly breezy weather, and they bring in a refined casual vibe.
 Wear them with shorts, jeans, or joggers.
 Minimal designs work best.

 12. Graphic T-Shirts